RDrahul123/RDrahul123/Readme.md

 - 🌱 I’m currently learning AWS and Blockchain

 - ❓ Ask me about anything related to C++, Python, Data structures, Algorithm design, Blockchain and related technologies

+- 📔 Keenly instrest in Computer networking and computer organisation and architecture.

 - ⚡ Fun fact: I frolic, I dodge, I weave, I balance, and my bills are all paid